 news

-Greta Otteson and her fiancé, Arno Els, were recently engaged and deeply in love.
-The pair had moved to Vietnam last year, taking out a lease on the red-roofed Silverbell Villa, a nine-bedroom property in Hoi An.
+Greta Otteson and her fiancé, Arno Els, were recently engaged and in love.
+The pair had moved to Vietnam last year, taking out a lease to run the red-roofed Silverbell Villa, a nine-bedroom property in Hoi An.

-The couple's bodies were found in separate rooms of the Hoi An Silverbell Villa on Boxing Day.
+The couple's bodies were found in separate rooms of the Hoi An Silverbell Villa.
+Their cause of death was soon confirmed to be from methanol poisoning.

-Now, their cause of death has been confirmed as methanol poisoning.
-Police believe the source was a "homemade" bottle of limoncello bought from a local restaurant on Christmas Eve, according to The Sunday Times.
+Police believed the source was a "homemade" bottle of limoncello bought from a local restaurant on Christmas Eve, according to The Sunday Times.

 Watch: Warning to tourists as sixth traveller dies In Laos from methanol poisoning.